Required Licenses

 Insurance Requirements

-- General Liability Insurance: Coverage should include protection against third-party claims for bodily injury and property damage.
-Minimum coverage typically starts at $1 million per occurrence.
+- General Liability Insurance: Covers bodily injury and property damage.
+Minimum coverage amount typically set at $1 million per occurrence.

 Training Certifications